University Libraries Display Policy

 and Government Publications will schedule and curate the majority of the displays

 and exhibitions.
 Other Libraries' departments are welcome to propose and plan appropriate

 displays in consultation with these departments and the final approval of the Dean

 of University Libraries.

-- Window on the fourth floor of The Ned R. McWherter Library (outside the entrance to the Special Collections Department
+- Window display case, fourth floor of McWherter Library outside Special Collections

 - Display cases in the Rotunda